lsst-ts/observatory-ops-docs/Observing-Interface-Setup/environments.rst

   .. important::

       In the case of the Summit it is required to have personnel present at the site prior to any activity that involves moving hardware.
-      You may also be required to issue a jira ticket in the `summit activity project <https://jira.lsstcorp.org/projects/SUMMIT>`__.
+      These must be planned activities and require an accompanying `summit activity project <https://jira.lsstcorp.org/projects/SUMMIT>`__ Jira ticket organized by appropriate personnel.

 - Nublado: https://summit-lsp.lsst.codes/
 - Chronograf: https://chronograf-summit-efd.lsst.codes/